Tag: postcards

 scan-1

-A postcard from my Abstract No.10 series-© 2007 Michael Hill
+A postcard from my Abstract No.10 series-©2007 Dr. Michael Hill

 scan-5

-A postcard from my Abstract No.13 series-© 2007 Michael Hill
+A postcard from my Abstract No.13 series-©2007 Dr. Michael Hill

-Cards in an edition are all original prints, similar in design but with no exact duplicates as can be seen in the following four examples from the Abstract No-14 series.
-These cards were all made in the same batch during the same printmaking session, however, variations in colour, texture and positioning of compositional elements can be detected.
+Cards in an edition are all original prints…similar in design but with no exact duplicates…as can be seen in the following four examples from the Abstract No-14 series.
+These cards were all made in the same batch…during the same printmaking session…however, variations in colour, texture and positioning of compositional elements can be detected.

 scan-9

-A postcard from my Abstract No.14 series-© 2007 Michael Hill
+A postcard from my Abstract No.14 series-©2007 Dr. Michael Hill

 scan-7

-A postcard from my Abstract No.14 series-© 2007 Michael Hill
+A postcard from my Abstract No.14 series-©2007 Dr. Michael Hill

 scan-6

-A postcard from my Abstract No.14 series-© 2007 Michael Hill
+A postcard from my Abstract No.14 series-©2007 Dr. Michael Hill

 scan-10

-A postcard from my Abstract No.14 series-© 2007 Michael Hill
+A postcard from my Abstract No.14 series-©2007 Dr. Michael Hill

 Art, Comics, Germania, Japanning August 5, 2015

-This post begins a profile of another artistic activity that I have been active in for a few years now, that being the design and printing of limited run art postcards.
-These are some of the early cards.
-More will be added in subsequent posts to this one e.g POSTCARD 2, 3 etcetera.
+This post profiles another artistic medium that I have been printmaking in recent years.
+This is the design of limited edition art postcards.
+These are some of my earliest designs.
+More will be added in future posts.
 I hand-printed these postcards that were created from a combination of drawing and printmaking.
 I would make random, numbered editions of say 8, 19 or 33.
 A print run greater than 50 was rare.
-The total would be determined by the amount of blank cards I had and the available time for production.
-Once I finished a session that meant the end of that particular batch as I would not repeat the design.
-Cards in an edition are all original prints, or monoprints, so-called by being similar in design but with no exact duplicates.
+The total would be determined by the amount of blank cards, ink and time available for finishing.
+Once I completed a session it meant the end of that particular batch as I would not repeat the design.
+Cards in an edition are all original prints.
+These are called monoprints, so-called by being similar in design but with no exact duplicates in the batch.

 First postcard in my Abstract series-© 2006 Michael Hill

-Postcard from my Abstract No.1 series-© 2006 Michael Hill
+Postcard from my Abstract No.1 series-©2006 Dr. Michael Hill a.k.a.
+Doctor Comics.

-The following three postcards show variations produced in one edition: (1) the overlaid pink patch is in a different position on each card and its shape and strength of colour vary; (2) the dragon stamp(the small curvy line) is in almost the same position on two cards but not the third and its legs seem absent in two impressions; (3) the large black and yellow mass varies in colour and texture from card to card; (4) the Post Office marking is at the top, bottom or missing; (5) my MH signature seal, whilst generally in the same position, is actually upside down on two of the cards…a creative accident!
+The following three postcards show variations produced in the same edition.
+(1) the overlaid pink patch is in a different position on each card…and its shape and strength of colour vary.
+(2) the dragon stamp(the small curvy line) is not in the exact same position.
+It is on two cards but not the third.
+Its legs seem absent in two of the impressions.
+(3) the large black and yellow mass varies in colour and texture from card to card.
+(4) the Post Office franking machine marking is at the top, bottom or missing(only visible on reverse side of card).
+(5) my MH signature seal, whilst generally in the same position, is actually upside down on two of the cards…an bloody unbelievable, creative oversight!
+I’m sorry!

 A postcard from my Abstract No.2 series-© 2006 Michael Hill